d-e-s-o/test-log/README.md

 #### Features

-The crate comes with two features:
+The crate comes with two features pertaining "backend" initialization:
 - `log`, enabled by default, controls initialization for the `log` crate.
 - `trace`, disabled by default, controls initialization for the